ssteinerx/ssx-twisted-loggingserver/README.rst

 ------------

 This project provides a Python Logging Server based on the Twisted framework.
-This creates a centralized logging server to compliment the logging module's SocketHandler client.
+This creates a centralized logging server to complement the logging module's SocketHandler client.

 Purpose